Methodology of Algorithm Engineering: Ontology of Algorithm Engineering

 \subsection{Algorithm Implementation}

-Algorithm designs can be in an \emph{instantiation} relationship with several algorithm implementations.
-The implementation closes the circle: it can be used as a concrete solution to address the original real-world problem by executing it given concrete input data on a computer.
+According to \citet{colburn2004methodology}, the ultimate goal of computer science is that programs can be efficiently implemented on physical systems.
+An algorithm design can be in an \emph{instantiation} relationship with several algorithm implementations.
+The implementation program closes the circle: it can be used as a concrete solution to address the original real-world problem by executing it with concrete input data on a specific computer.

 In practice, the implementation is actually hardly ever a simple instantiation~\cite{lukyanenko2020design}.
 Implementation is driven by implementation decisions.
 These refer to concrete \emph{implementation aspects} that address a specific goal based on an underlying rationale.
 For instance, the choice of a programming language dictates whether the operations of the algorithm's design can be directly translated.
 Furthermore, the runtime execution of the programming code inherits characteristics of the respective execution environment including hardware and system software characteristics.
-These depend upon memory hierarchy~\cite{DBLP:journals/eatcs/Sanders04}, caching strategies~\cite{karedla1994caching}, or how the compiler makes use of parallel processing opportunities provided by the processor~\cite{wolfe1996high}.
+These depend upon memory hierarchy~\cite{DBLP:journals/eatcs/Sanders04}, caching strategies~\cite{karedla1994caching}, or how the compiler makes use of parallel processing capabilities provided by the processor~\cite{wolfe1996high}.
 Even if these factors are controlled, there are still a plethora of implementation options that can lead to performance differences of orders of magnitude.

 \begin{example} Implementation decisions may have a drastic impact on algorithm performance, as evidenced by a study of~\citet{kriegel2017black}.
 The authors compare different implementations of the same algorithm designs.
 In their analysis of the reasons behind performance differences, they describe that certain implementations turned out be highly optimized.
 When re-implementing a k-means algorithm for a comparative evaluation, they ``\textit{chose the features with only eight dimensions [\dots] since k-means is known to work better in low dimensionality and we do not want to bias the analysis toward performance on high-dimensional data sets.}'' \end{example}